loicm/contributing/CONTRIBUTING.md

 Work in this branch.
 Code, commit, code, commit as many time as needed.

-When you're work is ready, you want to prepare your branch for a Pull Request:
+When your work is ready, you want to prepare your branch for a Pull Request:

 ```bash
 # Be sure you're still up-to-date with remote develop branch